RunestoneInteractive/RunestoneServer/newproject_copy_me/index.rst

 lines, with one line separating the first source filename and the
 :maxdepth: line.

 ..
-Sources can also be included from subfolders of the source directory.
+Sources can also be included from subfolders of the project directory.
 (e.g. "DataStructures/queues.rst").

 SECTION 1: A Random Section